AndrasKovacs/implicit-fun-elaboration/fcif/README.md

 #### Installation

-- Install Haskell Stack: https://docs.haskellstack.org/en/stable/README/ if you don't already have it
+- Install Haskell Stack: https://docs.haskellstack.org/en/stable/README/.
+I have built this package using stack 2.3.1.
 - `stack install` from this directory
 - This copies the executable `fcif` to `~/.local/bin`.
 - Agda installation for checking the Agda file: see [Agda